ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/reference/plugins-api.md

 ## Renderer

-Renderer plugins allow users to customize how Greenwood server renders (and prerenders) your project.
-By default, Greenwood supports using [**WCC** or (template) strings](/docs/pages/server-rendering/) to return static HTML for the content and template of your server side routes.
+Renderer plugins are the way to customize how Greenwood server renders (and prerenders) your project.
+By default, Greenwood supports using [**WCC** or (template) strings](/docs/pages/server-rendering/) to return static HTML for the content and layouts of your server side routes.
 For example, you can use [Lit's SSR capabilities](https://github.com/lit/lit/tree/main/packages/labs/ssr) to render your Lit Web Components on the server side instead. (but don't do that one specifically, we already have [a plugin](/docs/plugins/lit-ssr/) for Lit 😊)

 > Note: Only **one** renderer plugin can be used at a time.